 GES DISC scientists Arif Albayrak and Dr. Bill Teng are supporting Jack and Sky’s work this summer and emphasize its importance.
 “Using social media to help verify precipitation data is something new,” says Albayrak.
 “Knowing how to classify these organic data makes them very valuable for research and has worldwide applications.
 The work that Jack and Sky are doing is taking us to a very interesting place.”

-Along with the interns supporting ESDIS Project and GES DISC work at Goddard, 12 NASA interns are spending the summer working at EOSDIS DAACs across the country.
-Interns are at the Alaska Satellite Facility (ASF) in Fairbanks, AK (eight interns), NASA’s Oak Ridge National Laboratory (ORNL) DAAC in Oak Ridge, TN (two interns), and NASA’s Atmospheric Science Data Center (ASDC) in Hampton, VA (two interns).
+Along with the interns supporting ESDIS and GES DISC work at Goddard, 12 NASA interns are spending the summer working at EOSDIS DAACs across the country.
+Interns are at the Alaska Satellite Facility (ASF) in Fairbanks, AK (eight interns), NASA’s Oak Ridge National Laboratory (ORNL) DAAC in Oak Ridge, Tennessee (two interns), and NASA’s Atmospheric Science Data Center (ASDC) in Hampton, Virginia (two interns).

 2018 EOSDIS Summer Interns